I tried out the new ability to manage .env files with 1Password Environments

 This page has been translated by machine translation.
 View original

-Managing secret information, such as API keys and Firebase configuration settings, is an important challenge in iOS development.
-Many developers use .env files to manage environment variables, but since these are stored as plain text on disk, there is always a risk of accidentally committing them to Git.
+In iOS development, managing secret information such as API keys and Firebase configuration is an important challenge.
+Many developers manage environment variables using .env files, but since they are stored on disk in plain text, there is always the risk of accidentally committing them to Git.

-In October 2025, 1Password released a new feature called "1Password Environments" as a public beta.
-This feature allows you to virtually mount .env files, managing secret information without writing it to disk.
+In October 2025, a new 1Password feature called "1Password Environments" was released as a public beta.
+This feature allows you to virtually mount .env files and manage secret information without writing it to disk.

-This article introduces how to use 1Password Environments with Arkana and Xcode Cloud.
+This article introduces how to use 1Password Environments in combination with Arkana and Xcode Cloud.

 • macOS 15.7.1 (24G231)